Ruthgitau/ToDoList/README.md

 # ToDoList
-This is a to do list site that is made functionl using Javascript
+This is a to do list site that is made functional using Javascript